Relative p-adic Hodge theory, II: Imperfect period rings: Applications to pseudocoherent sheaves

 \begin{defn} Let $\calC_X$ denote the category of pseudocoherent $\widehat{\calO}_X$-modules.
 Note that if $f: X' \to X$ is the seminormalization of $X$, then by Remark~\ref{R:effect of seminormalization}, $f_{\proet}^*: \calC_X \to \calC_{X'}$ is an equivalence of categories and $L_i f_{\proet}^*$ vanishes for all $i>0$. \end{defn}

-\begin{remark} When studying local properties of $\calC_X$, we will use the fact that $X$ is covered by affinoid open subspaces which are the base spaces of finite \'etale perfectoid towers, e.g., by pullback from restricted toric towers. \end{remark}
+\begin{remark} When studying local properties of $\calC_X$, we will use the fact that $X$ is covered by affinoid open subspaces which are the base spaces of finite \'etale perfectoid towers, e.g., by pullback from restricted toric towers along closed immersions. \end{remark}

 \begin{theorem} The category $\calC_X$ has the following properties. \begin{enumerate} \item[(a)] It is a full abelian subcategory of the category of $\widehat{\calO}_X$-modules.
 Moreover, the formation of kernels and cokernels in $\calC_X$ is compatible with the larger category. \item[(b)] If $X$ is quasicompact, then the ascending chain condition holds: given any sequence $\calF_0 \to \calF_1 \to \cdots$ of epimorphisms in $\calC_X$, there exists $i_0 \geq 0$ such that for all $i \geq i_0$, the map $\calF_i \to \calF_{i+1}$ is an isomorphism. \item[(c)] The functors $\Tor_i$ take $\calC_X \times \calC_X$ into $\calC_X$.
 (In particular, this is true for $i=0$, so $\calC_X$ admits tensor products.) \item[(d)] The functors $\Ext^i$ take $\calC_X \times \calC_X$ into $\calC_X$.
 (In particular, this is true for $i=0$, so $\calC_X$ admits internal Homs.) \end{enumerate} \end{theorem} \begin{proof} As per Remark~\ref{R:study pseudocoherent locally}, we need only consider $X$ as in Hypothesis~\ref{H:Fitting}.
 We then deduce (a) from Proposition~\ref{P:stable finite}, (b) from Proposition~\ref{P:ascending sequence}, and (c) and (d) from Proposition~\ref{P:ext tor stability}. \end{proof}